tdaff/automation/options.rst

 .. option:: -n, --no-submit

    Faps will create input files but not submit any jobs.
+As steps may depend on each other, calculations may need to run to continue the simulations.

 .. option:: -o, --option